goodeggs/amqp-eventemitter/README.md

 ## Test

-Tests connect to locally a test account on [CloudAMQP](http://cloudamqp.com).
+Tests connect to locally running AMQP (such as RabbitMQ, `brew install rabbitmq`).

     npm test